openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Compatibility:
 ==============

-|omv| 5.X is currently supported by Debian 10, “Buster”.
+Openmediavault 5.X is currently supported by Debian 10, “Buster”.
 Compatible hardware and other requirements of Debian Linux are available at Debian.org